Condominium storage policy

 Documentation, timing of, and type of receipt issued to producers

-Upon transfer of the grain into the general primary licensed capacity, a Canadian Grain Commission authorized primary elevator receipt, or cash purchase ticket, must be issued.
-A Canadian Grain Commission authorized receipt is needed to verify any claims a producer may need to make in the event an elevator refuses to pay or goes bankrupt.
+Upon transfer of the grain into the general storage of a primary elevator, a Canadian Grain Commission authorized primary elevator receipt, or cash purchase ticket, must be issued.
+A Canadian Grain Commission-authorized receipt is needed to verify any claims a producer may need to make in the event an elevator refuses to pay or goes bankrupt.

 Licensing reporting requirements

 Application for primary elevator licence